aarcg/GettingAndCleaningDataProject/Codebook.md

 ## Variables

+### subject
+The number used to identify the subject performing the associated activities.
+The values in the dataset range from 1 to 30.
+The variable in the dataset is named as followes:

+  - subject

+### activity
+The name of the activity being performed by the subject.
+The possible values are:
+  - LAYING
+  - SITTING
+  - STANDING
+  - WALKING
+  - WALKING_DOWNSTAIRS
+  - WALKING_UPSTAIRS

+The variable in the dataset is named as followes:
+  - activity

 ###tBodyAcc-XYZ
 Time domain body acceleration in XYZ axes.
 Each axis is seperated and a mean and standard deviation are determined.
 The values are numeric, and range from -1 to +1.
 The variables in the dataset are named as followes: